xwang2713/juju-charms/precise/hpcc/README.md

 Another useful script reports the URL for the ECL Watch node.
 Call the **get-url.sh** script to display the cluster configuration and the URL for the ECL Watch service.

 ### ssh-keys ###
-Currently the hpcc charm uses a pre-generated ssh-key pair to configure nodes.
+The hpcc charm automatically generates a key pair  (*id\_rsa*  &  *id\_rsa.pub*) to configure nodes.

-If you have security concerns, you can generate new key pair, *id_rsa* and *id_rsa.pub* (using ssh-keygen) and then copy and paste into the two variables (*ssh-key-public* and *ssh-key-private*) in the configuration file (config.yaml) or in the Juju canvas configuration settings.
+If you already have your own key pair and wish to use it, copy and paste their contents into the two variables (*ssh-key-public* and *ssh-key-private*) in the configuration file (config.yaml) or in the Juju canvas configuration settings.

+### Verifying the checksum
+The charm uses an md5sum to verify the checksum of the HPCC platform  package before installing.

+For this version of the charm, it is set to check the md5sum for the Community Edition Version 4.2.0-4 for Ubuntu 12.04.
+To verify a different version, edition, or OS version, change the value of the md5sum in the package-checksum variable in config.yaml.

+### AWS Cloud

+When deploying to Amazon Web Services Cloud, the charm automatically opens for external access, the following ports:

+- Port **8010** for ECLWatch access
+- Port **8002** for WsECL access.
+- Port **9876** for direct Roxie access
+- Port **8015** for Configuration Manager access.

-### Nest Steps ###
+### Next Steps ###

 After deploying and adding nodes, you can tweak various options to optimize your HPCC deployment to meet your needs.